OpenHardware-Initiative/UPMEM-MLP/README.md

 ## Status

-UPMEM-MLP is a work in progress as of 2025-10-20.
+UPMEM-MLP is a work in progress as of 2025-11-14.

 ### To-Do

-- [ ] Introduce batch processing
 - [ ] Adapt `src/get_z` for in-memory matrix multiplication on UPMEM

 ## License